n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 13 - Advent of Cyber 2021.md

 ### Questions-3-4
 [Top](#TOC)

-For questions about the services that are running, we want `wmic service list`.
+For questions about the services that are running, we want the [wmic](../../../../../course-notes/Tools,%20Binaries,%20and%20Programs/Windows/wmic.md) command  `wmic service list`.
 But we have a problem...there is a **huge** list of services.
 Part of learning to use commands is learning the power of those commands.
 With a little research (such as [here](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/findstr)) you can learn more about the `findstr` command used earlier to find the `OS Name` and `OS Version` and modify it to our needs.

 With `findstr`, we can ignore the case of the string we are searching for with `/i` and use a `regex` search by adding the `/r` flag.
 The regex we want is `.backup.`.
 Each `.` stands for a *wildcard* character, meaning all the line needs to contain is `backup` and it will return in the output.